 Jennifer’s first taste of the farm was as a labourer in high school.
 She fell in love with the exhausting beauty of a hard day’s work on the farm, and the joy of growing produce that impacts people’s health and lives.
 When she fell for Douglas, she knew farming would be part of the package and found her place in the business through Farm Share, a community-supported agriculture program that brings organic produce directly to families all over Durham, York and North Toronto.
 When she’s not harvesting for her customers she’s thinking about new ways to enjoy the wonderful vegetables on the farm.

 Our little clan keeps on growing.
 It is truly amazing to share a full food education with the kids.
 They have quite the vegetable vocabularies, are learning lots about hard work, getting dirty and enjoying nibbling on all sorts of delicious discoveries in the fields!

 Jamaican Migrant Workers

-We simply cannot tend the 140 plus acres of our farm alone.
+We simply cannot tend the 150 plus acres of our farm alone.
 For over 14 years, we have depended on the tireless efforts of workers from Jamaica that come here for a seasonal work contract.
-There are currently 16 at the farm from about March to December (many of whom have been with the farm for years) who seed, plant, weed, drive tractors, harvest and pack among other things.
-A few are skilled at managing others and lead teams to get the job done.
-They live right on site and when not working, can be seen shopping in nearby towns, cooking, cycling or relaxing.
+During the growing season, we are blessed with some incredibly skilled and hard working men from Jamaica who come year after year to seed, plant, weed, drive tractors, harvest and pack among other things.
+Each person has their own area of expertise they bring to the team.